Women in Prison Conference

-Each year, the Oregon Justice Resource Center coordinates the Women in Prison Conference.
-The conference presents issues of justice-involved women in Oregon, provides attendees with a deeper understanding of legal aspects of the criminal justice system, and enriches the collective knowledge base for future reforms for a more gender-responsive criminal justice system.
-This event has consistently sold out with social service providers, lawyers, formerly incarcerated individuals, state and local decisionmakers, and interested community members in attendance.
+Our Women in Prison Conference takes place each year in Portland.
+It presents issues of justice-involved women in Oregon, provides attendees with a deeper understanding of legal aspects of the criminal justice system, and enriches the collective knowledge base for future reforms for a more gender-responsive criminal justice system.
+This event has consistently sold out over the years.
+Our attendees are social service providers, lawyers, formerly incarcerated individuals, state and local decision-makers, and community members.

 We know that a significant number of women in our prison, jails, and under supervision have been victims of domestic violence and that those experiences contributed to their criminal activity.
-This year, the Women in Prison Conference will focus on further exploring issues of women criminal defendants in this context.
-Some of the questions will discuss: What is domestic violence?
+At our 2017 conference, we focused on further exploring issues of women criminal defendants in this context.
+Some of the questions we discussed: What is domestic violence?
 How does domestic violence contribute to women victims becoming criminal defendants?
 How is domestic violence accounted for in a woman's criminal defense and in her sentence?
-What are ideas for reforms to create a more just system for victims of domestic violence who become justice-involved?
+What are some ideas for reforms to create a more just system for victims of domestic violence who become justice-involved?